Glen-Sasek-PCC-Instructor/2025-06-22/Assignment-6.md

 ## Task

-* Before you get started:

-  * Check out Sample Assignment A06 \- [Algorithmic Design document](https://docs.google.com/document/d/1cKG5bB-L28L3roxy1Vt7lQLLPrVVeIGcsy4_tzskOkw/edit?usp=sharing)

-  * Check out Sample Assignment A06 \- [Sample6 Code](https://docs.google.com/document/d/1LkdWcCDDSwnzQlEGWJKt7giOusPBNXwgwoFXpljgGnE/edit?usp=sharing)

-* Open the [Algorithmic Design Document](https://docs.google.com/document/d/1Y0kHPoUWHcbH-_0yma7sMCUR0EvLL7CKEvTGTetqEmU/edit?usp=sharing), make a copy, and follow the steps to create your algorithm.

-* You must express your algorithm as **pseudocode** or a **flowchart.**

 * You will write a program to do the following:

   * Read coins from the user until the user enters 0\.
 Accept only 5, 10 or 25 for numbers (nickels, dimes, and quarters).
 Do data validation and stay in a loop if other numbers are entered.
 Use 0 to end.
 Keep an accumulator to count the amount of money entered.

   * Then present a menu to the user (see Sample Run below) for Coffee, Tea or Quit.
 If the user chooses Quit, output the balance, and quit the program.
 Your program must use upper and lower case letters.
 Cost of coffee and tea is $0.25 each.

   * If the input is not valid, print an error message and prompt again.
 Continue to give an error message and prompt until the user enters a valid choice.
-Please see [Sample6 Code](https://docs.google.com/document/d/1LkdWcCDDSwnzQlEGWJKt7giOusPBNXwgwoFXpljgGnE/edit?usp=sharing) for all data validation examples.
+Please see [Sample6 Code](https://github.com/Glen-Sasek-PCC-Instructor/2025-06-22/blob/main/a6-sample.cpp) for all data validation examples.

   * Prompt the user for the quantity and validate.
 If the input is not valid, print an error message and prompt again.
 Continue to give an error message and prompt until the user enters a valid choice.
 See Sample Run below.